Since it is one of the first steps, marketing and getting traffic to your e-commerce store seems like a daunting task.

 Blogs can boost your SEO traffic

 Get a link from a popular site in your industry?
-Your trust bucket fills up.
+Google’s trust in your site goes up.

 Get caught buying links to your site?
-Your trust bucket drains.
+Trust in your site goes down.

-In other words, as your blog posts become popular and shared, your store will gain more trust in general.
+In other words, as your blog posts become popular and shared, your store will gain more trust in general through natural growth.

 This doesn’t happen if you host your blog on a different platform, a social network, or even a subdomain (blog.example.com).
 In those cases, the majority of your blog’s trust stays on your blog and isn’t transferred to your store.